test-denar/portal/src/pages/self/coexistence.md

     subtitle: >-
       Through Predictive Morphogenesis (from the Greek morphê = shape and genesis = birth) is the probabilistic science that causes the development of bio-certified models.
-Our Prescriptions are based upon our:
+Our Predictions are based upon our:
     grid_items:
       - type: grid_item
         title: Self-Control